I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

-We then hiked down into the canyon to a spot where Kenn had slept on his scouting trip.
 We had planned to melt some snow for extra water for the hike down to the river, which takes two days from this point.
-But there was a steady trickle of snow melt coming over the rocks, with which we re-filled our water bottles and made our camp for the night.

-We knew our next section of hiking to Marion Point had the scary traverse along a section of trail no more than a foot wide with a rock cliff on our left and a drop-off of about a hundred feet on the right.
+We knew our next section of hiking to Marion Point had the scary traverse along a section of trail no more than a foot wide with a rock cliff on our left and a sheer drop-off on the right.

 Pretty risky with heavy packs.
 So we planned not to risk the section without setting up protection.

 Then it was easy.
-After securing each end of the rope, we each clipped a carabiner onto it, and made our way across.
+We each clipped a carabiner from our waist-loop onto the rope, and made our way safely across with our packs.

-When we were all across I returned to untie the other end of the rope and bring it all across.
+When we were all across I returned to untie the other end of the rope and brought it across.